Streampunk/macadam/README.md

 Macadam has a number of prerequisites:

 1. Install [Node.js](http://nodejs.org/) for your platform.
-This software has been developed against the long term stable (LTS) release.
+This software has been developed against version 10.11.0 which is the current version and will soon be LTS.
 2. Install the latest version of the Blackmagic Desktop Video SDKs for your platform, available from https://www.blackmagicdesign.com/support.
+At least version 10.12.0 is required.
 3. Install [node-gyp](https://github.com/nodejs/node-gyp) and make sure that you have the prerequisites for compiling Javascript addons for your platform.
 This requires a C/C++ development kit and python v2.7.

 Macadam is designed to be used as a module included into another project.
 To include macadam into your project: